 Preparation AND Documents:

 Holy Name Cathedral asks that all required preparation and documents be completed several weeks before the wedding.
-A list of these can be found on page 4.
 If additional documentation is required, you will be advised of this by your consulting parish priest or deacon.

 Friday: 2:30 and 4:00pm

 Saturday: 11:00am, 1:00, 2:30, and 4:00pm